openharmony/docs/en/application-dev/faqs/faqs-arkui-web.md

   }
   ```

 - In the **initJSBridge** method, use **webviewControll.runJavaScript()** to inject the JSBridge initialization script into the HTML5 page for execution.
 When HTML5 is called, the **window.callID** is generated to identify the callback function, and then the callID and request parameters are transferred to the native side using **JSBridgeHandle.call**.
-Use **JSBridgeCallback** to receive the execution result from the native side, find the callback based on the ID and execute it, and then release the memory.
+Use **JSBridgeCallback** to receive the execution result from the native side, find the callback based on the ID and execute it, and then free the memory.
   ```
   // bridgeKey and bridgeMethod dynamically generate the entry for invoking on the HTML5 side.
   bridgeKey: string = 'JSBridge'